 The Theater Department also includes an in-depth filmmaking program.
 Four levels of 16mm and digital video production, including a ninth grade videography course, are available to high school students as electives.
 Students write, produce, direct, shoot, and edit their own projects.
 Both classic motion picture cameras and the most recent digital video technology are available for use.
 Students also study film history and analyze the language of film.
 There are one middle and two high school film festivals annually.
 Students may also collaborate on original soundtracks and scores for film and video projects.

-Dance is also an exciting, powerful and integral part of theater at Saint Ann’s.
+Dance is an integral part of theater at Saint Ann’s.
 Modern dance classes in the Preschool and Lower School emphasize exercises that relax and strengthen the body and imagination while focusing attention on space, movement, and rhythm.
 Dance electives are offered at beginning, intermediate, and advanced levels to middle and high school students.
-In all modern dance classes, technique and movement patterns-sometimes including those of classical ballet and African-are taught.
+In modern dance classes, technique and movement patterns–including those of classical ballet and African Dance–may be taught.
 Dance Fusion is a course for fifth and sixth graders that focuses on various styles of dance from different eras, countries and traditions.
-In the seventh and eighth grades, High Velocity is an offering that introduces students to an even more sophisticated repertoire and new choreographic challenges.
+In the seventh and eighth grades, High Velocity Dance introduces students to a sophisticated repertoire and new choreographic challenges.

 Three levels of high school Choreography classes give students an opportunity to design lights and have costuming input for their original dance concert pieces.
 Technique and individual movement are related to design and expression.
 Emphasis is placed on improvisation and the students’ choreographic vision and voice.
 Faculty and guest choreographers teach, choreograph and direct pieces, as well.
 Students work collaboratively and as solo performers with equal confidence and joy.